 A burndown chart is a visual display of work completed and remaining in a project, sprint, or iteration.
 In most cases the x-axis of the chart represents time, while the y-axis represents work either completed or remaining.

+What is Business Agility?
 Business agility applies the principles of agile development to the entire organization.
-This allows companies to be more responsive to...
+This allows companies to...

 In software product development, continuous delivery (CD) is the successful execution of continuous deployment.
 Whereas continuous deployment aims to reduce...